-Given an ample class $\alpha\in N^1(Y)_\R$ on $Y$, we will say that such a functor $\fP$ preserves slope stability notions from $(Y,\alpha)$ to $(X,L)$ if an element $\cE\in \Ref^T(Y)$ is slope stable (resp. semistable, polystable) with respect to $\alpha$ if and only if $\fP(\cE)$ is slope stable (resp. semistable, polystable) with respect to $L$ (see Section \ref{sec:stability notions} for the definition of these notions).
-Then our main result goes as follows: \begin{theorem} Let $(X,L)$ be a polarized toric variety with torus $T=N\otimes_\Z\C^*$.
+Given an ample class $\alpha\in N^1(Y)_\R$ on $Y$, we will say that such a functor $\fP_\bfi$ preserves slope stability notions from $(Y,\alpha)$ to $(X,L)$ if an element $\cE\in \Ref^{T_Y}(Y)$ is slope stable (resp. semistable, polystable) with respect to $\alpha$ if and only if $\fP_\bfi(\cE)$ is slope stable (resp. semistable, polystable) with respect to $L$ (see Section \ref{sec:stability notions} for the definition of these notions).
+Then our main result goes as follows: \begin{theorem} Let $(X,L)$ be a polarized toric variety with torus $T_X=N\otimes_\Z\C^*$.
 Let $G=N_0\otimes_\Z\C^*$ be a subtorus for a saturated sublattice $N_0\subset N$.
-Let $\gamma : T \to \Aut(L)$ be a generic linearization of $G$, and denote by $Y$ the associated GIT quotient $X/\!\!/G$.
-Then, the following statements are equivalent: \begin{itemize} \item[i)] There is an ample class $\alpha\in N^1(Y)_\R $ on $Y$ such that the functors $\fP_\bfi$ preserve slope stability notions from $(Y,\alpha)$ to $(X,L)$. \item[ii)] The pair $((X,L), (G,\gamma))$ satisfies the {\it Minkowski condition}
+Let $\gamma : T_X \to \Aut(L)$ be a generic linearization of $G$, and denote by $Y$ the associated GIT quotient $X/\!\!/G$.
+Then, the following statements are equivalent: \begin{itemize} \item[i)] There exists an ample class $\alpha\in N^1(Y)_\R $ on $Y$ such that the functors $\fP_\bfi$ preserve slope stability notions from $(Y,\alpha)$ to $(X,L)$. \item[ii)] The pair $((X,L), (G,\gamma))$ satisfies the {\it Minkowski condition}